moji2002/react-device-detector-lib/readme.md

 # react-device-detector

-A really small device detector with no dependecy
+Bare minimum device detector with no dependecy
+Renders components based on device
+# only 498B gziped

 # Installing